-- aggregation. - 2.
+- 1. Dissolve each lyophilized peptide to be assayed in DMSO to a 10 mM solution (~10 mg/mL for a 9 amino acid peptide).
+(Note 3) - 2.
 Pipet 50 μL of QuickSwitchTM Tetramer into a microtube or well of round- or conical-bottom 96 well microtiter plate. - 3.
-Add 1 μ L of peptide and mix gently with pipetting.
-(Note 4) - 4.
-Add 1 μL of Peptide Exchange Factor from green capped vial and mix gently with pipetting. - 5.
+Add 1 μL of peptide and mix gently with pipetting.
+(Note 4)

+- 4. Add 1 μL of Peptide Exchange Factor from green capped vial and mix gently with pipetting. - 5.
 Repeat steps 1-4 for each additional peptide, including the Reference Peptide, if desired.
 (Note 5) - 6.
-Incubate at least for 4 hours at room temperature protected from light. - 7.
-Tetramers are now ready for use in quantitation (see section B) and/or staining assays.
-(Note 6) Tetramers generated with the Reference Peptide are used as a positive control for exchange quantitation (see Section B). - 8.
-Refrigerate tetramers at 2-8°C protected from light when not used.
+Incubate for 16-24 hours at room temperature protected from light.
+(Note 6). - 7.
+Tetramers are now ready for use in quantitation (see section B) and/ or staining assays.
+(Note 7) Tetramers generated with the Reference Peptide are used as a positive control for exchange quantitation (see Section B). - Refrigerate tetramers at 2-8°C protected from light when not used.